benmvp/slides/2018/reactalicante/react-perf.md

 NOTES:
 - This is because it's using "index as key"
-- React uses `key` to associate items between render
+- React uses `key` to associate items across successive renders
 - When we add a new item to the list, what was previously index 0 is now index 1
-- And since new 1 is different than old 1, it updates the DOM
+- And since new 0 is different than old 0, it updates the DOM
 - And continues down the list
 - It ends up adding a new element **at the end**